Daimler and BMW call it quits on car-sharing in North America

 Car2Go offering bike racks in Portland

-Share Now isn’t the only company that’s found a car-sharing to be a tough road.
-GM’s Maven stopped service in about half of the cities it serves earlier this year, and the service had morphed from something that was originally more like Car2Go to a potentially confusing collection of services that included Maven Gig (like Uber ride hailing) and a service somewhat like Turo allowing owners to rent out their vehicles.
+Share Now isn’t the only company that’s found car-sharing to be a tough road.
+GM’s Maven stopped service in about half of the cities it serves earlier this year, and the service had morphed from something that was centered around car-sharing fleets of GM vehicles to a potentially confusing collection of services that included Maven Gig (like Uber ride hailing) and a service somewhat like Turo allowing owners to rent out their vehicles.

 This pessimism about car-sharing viability would have been unheard of five years ago.
 By the middle of the decade nearly every major automaker was developing a large-scale plan for car-sharing, assuming a certain portion of its fleet might be free-floating and loaded with brand-building possibility.
 But today the bets are being waged toward either ride-hailing or car-subscription models.